Workday/canvas-kit/modules/react/layout/README.md

 # Canvas Kit React Layout

-a collection of layout components
+A collection of layout components.

 ## Installation